ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 Pull requests are very welcome by the Sorald team!

+### A note on using an IDE to develop Sorald

+Due to a somewhat unconventional annotation processor setup that includes a precompile step to compile the processor, IDEs sometimes have trouble building Sorald.
+There are currently two workarounds for this.

+1. If your IDE supports it, you may delegate building of the project to Maven
+2. Simply build with Maven from the command line
+    - `mvn test-compile`
+    - You can then run the tests with the IDE as per usual

+In addition, you must ensure that `target/generated-sources` is marked as a source root within your IDE.
+Otherwise, it may complain about the `Processors` class not existing.
+The IDE should pick this up from `pom.xml`, but it has happened that it doesn't do so correctly.

 ### Guidelines for all pull-requests

 A PR will be accepted and merged when: